Union Applauds Move To Help College StudentsNovember 13, 2017 5:30am

 The union representing striking college faculty is praising a plan by the province to help students.

-As the strike enters its fifth week, Deb Matthews, minister of advanced education and skills development, has directed all of Ontario’s 24 colleges to take the money they save saved as a result of the walkout, and place it into a fund to help students who have been affected financially.
+As the strike enters its fifth week, Deb Matthews, minister of advanced education and skills development, has directed all of Ontario’s 24 colleges to take the money they saved as a result of the walkout, and place it into a fund to help students who have been affected financially.
 This includes students at St. Clair College, Fanshawe College and Lambton College.

 J.P.
 Hornick, chairperson of the bargaining team for the Ontario Public Service Employees Union (OPSEU), says the Liberal government is responding to a petition launched last week.